Skip to Content

 Pattern Variation: High

-However, it slabs vary as other may look more yellowish or others more creamy beige in color.
-This type of granite countertop works well with medium to dark colored wooden kitchen cabinets.
+However, the slabs vary as others may look more yellowish or others more creamy beige in color.
+This type works well with medium to dark colored wooden kitchen cabinets.
 Also, its subtle and soft pattern can complement even heavily ornamented cabinets.

 Cost: $50 to $75 per square foot (3cm thick)